erebe/personal-server/README.md

 * Host Gitlab to avoid relying on Github for git
     * Can be used to mirror your github repository
     * Can be used to have your own git actions
-    * Can be used to have your own Docker repositry
+    * Can be used to have your own Docker repository